-Sweet Potato Vegan Cookie Dough is the perfect appetizer for your sweet tooth.
-This no bake cookie dough is made with all natural ingredients and goes perfectly with fruit, chocolate and graham crackers, making it one of the best healthy vegan desserts!
+Sweet Potato Vegan Edible Cookie Dough is the perfect appetizer for your sweet tooth.
+This vegan cookie dough recipe is made with natural ingredients and goes perfectly with fruit, chocolate and graham crackers, making it one of the best healthy vegan desserts!

-I’m excited to share this healthy edible cookie dough recipe with you today.
-This one is great for us snackers and it’s a vegan edible cookie dough dip!
+I’m excited to share this no bake cookie dough with you today.
+Vegan and gluten free cookie dough is easy and is great for snackers and those with a sweet tooth.

 Sometimes you just want a healthy edible cookie dough, not just a cookie.
-Am I right?
+Right?
 That’s why vegan chickpea cookie dough is the answer!

-As someone who can hose down some raw cookie dough, I knew for food safety’s sake, that I needed a vegan cookie dough dip.
+As someone who can hose down some raw cookie dough, I knew for food safety’s sake that I needed a vegan cookie dough recipe, especially when pregnant or breastfeeding.
+According to the CDC, raw dough (and even raw flour!) can contain harmful bacteria, like E. Coli, that cause disease.

-What Do You Need To Make Vegan Edible Cookie Dough?
+What Do You Need To Make This Healthy Edible Cookie Dough?

 - sweet potatoes